Flawless Physio Logo

 A Sprain of the Pinky toe occurs if the little toe is hyperextended.

 If this occurs in the big toe, it is known as Turf Toe.
-A Little toe sprain can occur if the toe gets caught in something and pulled upwards, often barefoot or in flip-flops.
+A Little toe sprain can occur if the toe gets caught in something and pulled upwards.
+Common causes of this are walking barefoot or in flip-flops.

 Symptoms of a Sprained Pinky Toe include pain and redness around the joint with increased pain on hyperextension of the toe.